kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 fire.
 If there's a bug found in this patch, the person is usually a good candidate for a CC: of the bugreport.

-*Reference:* Section 13 of SubmittingPatches
+*Reference:* `Section of SubmittingPatches <https://docs.kernel.org/process/submitting-patches.html#using-reported-by-tested-by-reviewed-by-suggested-by-and-fixes>`__.

 **Do**: talk to the maintainer if he forgot to add this tag to the final patch.
 Reviews do take time and the patches land in various branches early after